 The prisoners locked up at Philippi had seen all sorts of people come in and out over the years.
 They had all heard the curses and threats directed at the cruel Roman jailer - he was a hard man, that one!
 He seemed to like beating prisoners and making their lives a misery, especially his latest two prisoners, Paul and Silas.
-When the jailer kicked them in the ribs again before stomping off to bed, they wondered what had they done to deserve such
+When the jailer had locked them securely (and probably roughly) before stomping off to bed, they wondered what had they done to deserve such treatment.